Social Play Technologies

 Two interconnected play spaces are created: one where children negotiate control over content under the lamp, and one in which they interact with the projections.

-Read more in our German-language Booklet and our two English-language publications: on Designing Social Play Things for an in-depth explanation of the design process, and Children As Designers for a discussion of the creative approaches of participants — if you need access, get in touch by clicking “about” in the menu (my email address is in the pdf)!
+Read more in our German-language Booklet and our two English-language publications: on Designing Social Play Things for an in-depth explanation of the design process, and on Children As Designers for a discussion of the creative approaches of participants — if you need access, get in touch by clicking “about” in the menu (my email address is in the pdf)!